samjones00/docs/docs/myget.md

 If `nuget` is not in your Systems `PATH`, it can also be invoked from the `dotnet` tool:

 :::sh
-dotnet nuget locals all -clear
+dotnet nuget locals all --clear
 :::

 Within VS .NET you can clear them from **Tools** > **Options** > **Nuget Package Manager** and click **Clear All NuGet Cache(s)**: